 Recently, I tried benchmarking a USB stick using fio, and it turned out to be a cursed journey.
 To save you some time, here are the quirks I encountered and how I worked around them.

-, there’s no guarantee that reads or writes will bypass the Unified Buffer Cache.
+macOS employs aggressive file caching, and even with --direct=1, there’s no guarantee that reads or writes will bypass the Unified Buffer Cache.
 This behavior is discussed in this GitHub comment.

 The XNU kernel ignores direct I/O requests if the chunk size is less than 16,384 bytes.
 In practice, even with larger chunk sizes, I often had to manually flush or purge the cache to get reliable results, as noted in this issue.